Union vote at Amazon's NY warehouse big step closer

 Associated Press

 Organizers delivered more than 2,000 signed union-support cards to the NLRB’s Brooklyn office after launching the effort in April.
-The specific number of signatures was not immediately availalble.
+The specific number of signatures was not immediately available.

 “This is a small victory,” said Christian Smalls, a former employee of the retail giant who now leads the fledgling Amazon Labor Union, adding, “We know the fight has just started.”